U.S. judge blocks new applicants to program that protects undocumented ‘Dreamers’ who arrived as children

 Hanen’s ruling called Deferred Action for Childhood Arrivals, or DACA, an “illegally implemented program” and said “the public interest of the nation is always served by the cessation of a program that was created in violation of law and whose existence violates the law.”

+He issued a permanent injunction vacating the memo that created DACA in 2012, and remanded the issue to the U.S. Department of Homeland Security for reconsideration.

+Republican officials from Texas and several other states had sued and called for an “orderly wind down” of the program, arguing that it was unlawful and burdened states with costs for health-care, education and law enforcement.

 But the judge said he recognized that legions of young immigrants — known as “Dreamers” — and their communities need the program, and said he would not wrest it from them as the Biden administration attempts to correct its deficiencies.
-More than 600,000 undocumented immigrants rely on the 2012 federal program to work legally and avoid deportation.

 “Hundreds of thousands of individual DACA recipients, along with their employers, states, and loved ones, have come to rely on the DACA program,” Hanen wrote in the ruling.
 “Given those interests, it is not equitable for a government program that has engendered such a significant reliance to terminate suddenly.
 This consideration, along with the government's assertion that it is ready and willing to try to remedy the legal defects of the DACA program indicates that equity will not be served by a complete and immediate cessation of DACA.”